NeuroLuke/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a cognitive neuroscientist at the Epilepsy Center of the University Hospital Freiburg, Germany.
-My research focuses on the neural foundations of spatial navigation and memory in humans.
-To unravel key mechanisms underlying these functions, I employ cutting-edge research methods including single-neuron recordings, intracranial EEG, and functional MRI.
+My research focuses on the neurobiological foundations of spatial navigation and memory in humans.
+To unravel the neural key mechanisms underlying these functions, I employ cutting-edge research methods including single-neuron recordings, intracranial EEG, and functional MRI.